Monitoring execution times

 process_time.tv_nsec);

-Timers using a thread CPU-time clock
+Timers using a process or thread CPU-time clock

-- Get a thread CPU-time clock ID, as described above.
+- Get a thread CPU-time clock ID as described above.

 - Set up a sigevent that specifies how you want to be notified.